mahn14/Scientific-Computing/README.md

 I apologize for not posting the actual problems themselves, as I lost access to the portal upon graduation and did not download a copy of the problem document to my local machine.

 **DISCLAIMER
-Many of the function implementations in this repo was given by Dr Lin before being editted to solve assigned problems Assignments and code in this repo are posted as submitted prior to grading or corrections
+Many of the function implementations in this repo was given by Dr Lin with instructions to fix/alter before applying to solve homework problems.
+Assignments and code in this repo are posted as submitted prior to grading or corrections.